Second differentials in the Quillen spectral sequence

 holds in $CH^{p+2}(X)$ for $p \geq 1$, where

 is a differential in the Quillen spectral sequence.

-From comparison between Chow groups and adjoint quotients of $K_0$-group (see \cite{Fulton}*{Example $15.3.6$}) it follows that the image of $d_2^p$ lies in the $(p+1)! $-torsion of $CH^{p+2}(X)$.
-One can also deduce this from our formula for $d_2^p$ using the fact that $p!\: c_1^p$ equals (up to sign) the usual $(p+1)$-st Chern class (see Remark \ref{RR}).
-Note that the latter means that $c_1^p$ provides a way to divide by $p!$ the $(p+1)$-st Chern class of a sheaf with support in codimension $p$.
+Let $X$ be a smooth variety over a field of characteristic $0$.
+In this case we have the comparison between Chow groups and adjoint quotients of the $K_0$-group (see \cite{Fulton}*{Example $15.3.6$}).
+Since the target of $d_2^p$ is on the last nonvanishing diagonal of the spectral sequence, it follows that the image of $d_2^p$ lies in the $(p+1)!$-torsion of $CH^{p+2}(X)$.
+We can also see directly that the right-hand side of formula \eqref{intro_formula} is a $(p+1)!$-torsion class.
+Indeed, as explained in Remark \ref{RR} below, under our assumptions $(p+1)!\:c_1^{p+1}$ equals (up to sign) the usual $(p+2)$-nd Chern class.
+In other words, $c_1^{p+1}$ provides a natural way to divide by $(p+1)!$ the $(p+2)$-nd Chern class of a sheaf with support in codimension $p+1$.
+Now by construction $[\F_i]=[\G_i]$ in $K_0(X)$, so the difference of their Chern classes is zero in $CH^{p+2}(X)$.

-The orders of differentials for the Atiyah--Hirzebruch spectral sequence in topology were computed by V. Buchstaber through the use of the action of cohomological operations \cite{Buchstaber}.
+The orders of differentials in the Atiyah--Hirzebruch spectral sequence in topology were computed by V. Buchstaber through the use of the action of cohomological operations \cite{Buchstaber}.
 He was also able to give a formula for certain differentials in terms of Steenrod squares.

-A similar idea was later used by A. Merkurjev to estimate the orders of the differentials in the Quillen spectral sequence arriving at the $K_0$- and $K_1$-diagonals (see \cite{Merkurjev}).
+A similar idea was later used by A. Merkurjev to estimate the orders of the differentials in the Quillen spectral sequence with targets at the $K_0$- and $K_1$-diagonals (see \cite{Merkurjev}).

 S. Yagunov carried out a similar program for the motivic spectral sequence in his recent paper \cite{Yagunov}.
 For a prime $l \geq 3$, he proved that the $l$-local part of $d_r$ vanishes for $r < l$ and obtained an expression for the $l$-local part of $d_l$ in terms of stable motivic operations of Voevodsky.
 A crucial new ingredient in his proof is a computation of the motivic Steenrod algebra with $l$-cyclotomic coefficients.
-However, for $l=2$ his method is not readily applicable, and this case is not covered in his paper.
-We also note that our answer is given in explicit geometric terms in contrast to the expressions for higher differentials found by S. Yagunov.
+The motivic spectral sequence is closely related to the Quillen spectral sequence considered in the present article.
+In particular, there is a differential in the motivic spectral sequence whose source and target are isomorphic to those of $d_2^p$ (see \cite{Landsburg}*{Theorem 2.5}).
+However, the method of Yagunov gives no information about this differential because of certain trivial vanishings occurring when $l=2$.
+We also note that our answer is given in explicit geometric terms, in contrast to the expressions for higher differentials found by S. Yagunov. \end{section} \begin{section}{Statement of the main result} Let $X$ be an integral scheme of finite type over a field $\mainfield$.
+For convenience, we assume that $X$ is equidimensional.